 Thomas M. Hagerty has served as a member of our board of directors since the Take-Private Transaction in February 2019.
 Mr. Hagerty is a Managing Director of THL, which he joined in 1988.
-Mr. Hagerty has served as a director of Black Knight since December 2014.
-Mr. Hagerty currently serves as a director of FNF, FleetCor Technologies and Ceridian HCM Holding Inc. Mr. Hagerty formerly served on the boards of First Bancorp, MoneyGram International and FIS.
+Mr. Hagerty is a director of Black Knight, Ceridian, FleetCor Technologies and FNF.
+Mr. Hagerty formerly served on the boards of First Bancorp, MoneyGram International and FIS.